myfashionhub/Leaf-thru/README.md

 # Leafthru
 A personalized news aggregator for busy people with style and brains.

-Leafthru brings together your favorite news through your social streams, Twitter and Facebook, as well as custom RSS feeds so that you can stay up to date and ahead of the game.
+Leafthru brings together your favorite news through your Twitter feed (using [IBM Watson Natural language understanding API](https://cloud.ibm.com/docs/services/natural-language-understanding?topic=natural-language-understanding-getting-started)) so that you can stay up to date and ahead of the game.

 ![Leafthru screen shot](https://cloud.githubusercontent.com/assets/7177481/3346930/67838122-f8cf-11e3-8657-b786d98f91bf.png)